Kord-Extensions/kord-extensions/docs/docs/concepts/converters.md

 * `SingleConverter` for single converters, which can be wrapped into defaulting, multi and optional converters
 * `CoalescingConverter` for coalescing converters, which can be wrapped into defaulting and optional variants

-When creating your converter, one of the biggest things you can do to help yourself is to read over the Dokka generated documentation for the base classes, and look at the source for the bundled converters.
+When creating your converter, one of the biggest things you can do to help yourself is to read over the source for the base classes and bundled converters.
 Custom converters can be a little tricky to get your head around at first, so feel free to join the Kotlin Discord server if you need to ask questions.

 ??? question "How do I bail when something goes wrong?"
     As you may expect, errors are handled using Kotlin's exceptions system.
 Exceptions can be thrown as normal, and